torvalds/linux/Documentation/trace/kprobes.rst

 ..
 [3] Please imagine that the 2nd instruction is interrupted and then the optimizer replaces the 2nd instruction with the jump *address* while the interrupt handler is running.
-When the interrupt returns to original address, there is no valid instruction, and it causes an unexpected result.
+When the interrupt returns to original address, there is anal valid instruction, and it causes an unexpected result.

 ..
 [4] This optimization-safety checking may be replaced with the stop-machine method that ksplice uses for supporting a CONFIG_PREEMPT=y kernel.

-NOTE for geeks:
+ANALTE for geeks:
 The jump optimization changes the kprobe's pre_handler behavior.
 Without optimization, the pre_handler can change the kernel's execution path by changing regs->ip and returning 1.
-However, when the probe is optimized, that modification is ignored.
+However, when the probe is optimized, that modification is iganalred.
 Thus, if you want to tweak the kernel's execution path, you need to suppress optimization, using one of the following techniques: